-"I, , parent of
+" . parent of ,,, ,

-, (List all children)
+(List all children)

-, , y child in an Islamic environment and therefore I shall endeavor to support and uphold the principles, pr edge in every way.
-With Allah's (SWT) help, I pledge to fulfill these responsibilities as a parent of a Musli
+consider it my duty to educate my child in an Islamic environment and therefore I shall endeavor to support and uphold the principles, practices, and policies of MTI School of Knowledge in every way.
+With Allah's (SWT) help, I pledge to fulfill these responsibilities as a parent of a Muslim child."

-Parent Signature: Date:
+Parent Signature: Date: Date: